thanhdinhit/tool_create_file/README.md

 ### Tutorial:

 1. Click file **main.bat** to run
-1. Input information as turotial
+1. Input information as tutorial in command line window
 2. Check output in folder **output**

 _Note: Can edit or add more file (template) in folder **sample**_